AndrewMoa2005/AndrewMoa2005.github.io/content/post/2025-04-03-ansa-abaqus-bolt-pretension/index.md

 ## 3. Beam+Connection

 For connection settings, please refer to [Ansa Quick Connection](../2025-03-05-ansa-connector/).
-Bolt preload can also be set through Connection, which is especially suitable for multiple bolt connections, where models need to be replaced frequently or parameters need to be adjusted.
+Bolt pretension can also be set through Connection, which is especially suitable for multiple bolt connections, where models need to be replaced frequently or parameters need to be adjusted.
 Here, the beam element is selected for the bolt body.

 The steps to create PID are the same as step 2 in the previous chapter.
 Select `CBEAM` for `Body Type`, activate `Create Pretension` and enter the pretension value.
 ![b3ad8f55b683acf6abd709917322dede.png](./images/b3ad8f55b683acf6abd709917322dede.png)